Swasti38/WRO-test-repo/README.md

       | (w/ Encoder Feedback) |
       +-----------------------+
 ```
-#### How the System Loop Works:
+#### How this Loop Works:

-1. **Perception (Sense):** The Pi Camera 3 Wide captures live track video, while the ToF distance sensors and MPU-6050 gyro measure wall distances and car orientation.
+1. **Sense -** The Pi Camera 3 Wide captures live track video, while the ToF distance sensors and MPU-6050 gyro measure wall distances and car orientation.
-2. **Decision (Decide):** The Raspberry Pi 5 processes the camera feed using OpenCV to detect red/green traffic pillars and track lines.
+2. **Decide -** The Raspberry Pi 5 processes the camera feed using OpenCV to detect red/green traffic pillars and track lines.
 It calculates the necessary steering angle and target speed, then sends these commands to the Arduino over the USB cable.
-3. **Execution (Act):** The Arduino Uno receives the speed and steering values, adjusts the REV Smart Servo for front-wheel Ackermann steering, and controls power to the drive motor via the TB6612FNG driver.
+3. **Act -** The Arduino Uno receives the speed and steering values, adjusts the REV Smart Servo for front-wheel Ackermann steering, and controls power to the drive motor via the TB6612FNG driver.
 ---

 ## 2. The Team